megahoneybadger/hsms/README.md

 Connection has been dropped and the driver entered not connected state.
 - *recv*
 New message has been received.
+- *trx-complete*
+Transaction has been closed (i.e. a primary message has been sent and  proper reply has been received ).
+In case of timeout this event will still be raised with an empty reply and timeout code (e.g. 3 for T3).
 - *timeout*
 Driver fired a control timeout (e.g. connection did not receive a reply).
 - *error*
-Error occured when handling a message.
+Error occurred when handling a message.

 Here is the example: